 How to Fix Broken Internal Links

-Once you’ve located all of your broken links, you can fix the problem at the source.
+Once you’ve located all of your broken links, you can fix the problem at the source by:

-Fortunately, you can use next-generation SEO technology to fix broken internal links at scale, all while bypassing the dev queue.
+Using next-generation SEO technology, you can fix broken internal links at scale while bypassing the dev queue.

 Redirect the Link